KPM-Libraries/k-datatable/README.md

 `npm k-datatable`

-Then import KMylibModule module in your app.module.ts
+Then import KDatatableModule module in your app.module.ts

 ```ts
 import { KDatatableModule } from 'k-datatable';